Rio de Janeiro school shooting: National response

-The State Governor, Sérgio Cabral, and the Mayor of Rio de Janeiro, Eduardo Paes, addressed the press at the site of the shooting a few hours later.
-Cabral described the sergeant, teachers and children from the elementary school, who were able to call policemen who were nearby, as "heroes".
+Hours after the crime, Sérgio Cabral Filho and Eduardo Paes addressed the press in the gymnasium of the school, where they lamented what happened.
+Cabral classified the shooter as a "psychopath and animal" and described the sergeant, teachers and children from the elementary school, who were able to call policemen who were nearby, as "heroes".
 "Without them, the tragedy would have been much worse", he said.